French wine: Grape varieties

 Numerous grape varieties are cultivated in France, including both internationally well-known and obscure local varieties.
 In fact, most of the so-called "international varieties" are of French origin, or became known and spread because of their cultivation in France.
 Since French appellation rules generally restrict wines from each region, district or appellation to a small number of allowed grape varieties, there are in principle no varieties that are commonly planted throughout all of France.

 Most varieties of grape are primarily associated with a certain region, such as Cabernet Sauvignon in Bordeaux and Syrah in Rhône, although there are some varieties that are found in two or more regions, such as Chardonnay in Bourgogne (including Chablis) and Champagne, and Sauvignon blanc in Loire and Bordeaux.
 As an example of the rules, although climatic conditions would appear to be favorable, no Cabernet Sauvignon wines are produced in Rhône, Riesling wines in Loire, or Chardonnay wines in Bordeaux.
-(If such wines were produced, they would have to be declassified to Vin de Pays or French table wine.
-They would not be allowed to display any appellation name or even region of origin.)
+If such wines were produced, they would have to be declassified to Vin de Pays or French table wines; they would not be allowed to display any appellation name or even region of origin.

 Traditionally, many French wines have been blended from several grape varieties.
 Varietal white wines have been, and are still, more common than varietal red wines.

 At the 2007 harvest, the most common grape varieties were the following:

 Terroir

-The concept of Terroir, which refers to the unique combination of natural factors associated with any particular vineyard, is important to French vignerons.
+The concept of terroir, which refers to the unique combination of natural factors associated with any particular vineyard, is important to French vignerons.
 It includes such factors as soil, underlying rock, altitude, slope of hill or terrain, orientation toward the sun, and microclimate (typical rain, winds, humidity, temperature variations, etc.).
 Even in the same area, no two vineyards have exactly the same terroir, thus being the base of the Appellation d'origine contrôlée (AOC) system that has been a model for appellation and wine laws across the globe.
 In other words: when the same grape variety is planted in different regions, it can produce wines that are significantly different from each other.
 In France the concept of terroir manifests itself most extremely in the Burgundy region.

 The amount of influence and the scope that falls under the description of terroir has been a controversial topic in the wine industry.